Pipeline for Ultra Low Latency

 Throughput between main memory and CPU cache is 3x to 4x slower than the CPU can process data.
 Traditional DBMSs traverse this bottleneck frequently (twice per function), with the CPU handing off results of each step of a multi-step calculation to temporary tables in main memory.

-In contrast, pipelining vector-based statistical functions with eXtremeDB for HPC avoids these hand offs, keeping interim results in CPU cache.
+In contrast, pipelining vector-based statistical functions with eXtremeDB for HPC avoids these hand offs, keeping interim results in CPU cache to reduce database latency.